zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Viewpoint] for a way to make the status line list the player&#39;s current identity.
+- [Viewpoint] for a way to make the status line list the player's current identity.

 ## Footnotes